May 29 thru June 12, 2021, Eastbound to Begin Summer Travels

-Monday, April 26, 2021, Desert Botanical Gardens
+Monday, April 26, 2021, Desert Botanical Gardens, Phoenix, AZ

-I really needed a faster shutter to capture this guy below but maybe the blurr suggests just how fast they move their wings.
+I needed a faster shutter to capture this guy below but maybe the blurr suggests just how fast they move their wings.

 Bishop's Cap ( Astrophytum myriostigma) is an endangered species from north-central Mexico.